borkdude/quickblog/README.md

 The default templates are occasionally modified to support new features.
 When this happens, you won't be able to use the new feature without making the same modifications to your local templates.
-The easiest way to do this is to copy the `refresh-templates` task from quickblog's `bb.edn` into your own `bb.edn` and run `bb refresh-templates`.
+The easiest way to do this is to run `bb quickblog refresh-templates`.

 ## Breaking changes